anksu2024/SimpleMessenger/README.md

 TEST SCRIPTS: The test scripts (Depending on the Operating System) can be downloaded from the links provided in the project specifications.

+NOTE: FYR the project specifications and test scripts are also provided in the Respective Folders

 11 STEPS TO REALIZE THIS PROJECT:

 1) Check the directory "Test Scripts for Project".